pedromst2000/pedromst2000/README.md

 - 🌱 I’m learning every day to improve my knowledge so i can show my talented and to contribute for the society.
 - ⚡ My first programming language was `Python`
 - ⭐ My favourite programming language is `Javascript`
-- 📑 I am passionate about `Full-Stack Development` and `UI/UX Design`

 ## ⚡ My skills